-(CNN) -- On this week's Tech Check podcast, Doug Gross, John Sutter and Stephanie Goldberg take a look at the digital rush of mass consumption that is "Cyber Monday."
+(CNN) -- On this week's Tech Check podcast, Doug Gross, Stephanie Goldberg and Mark Milian discuss Mark's two-part look at the secretive world of starting up an Apple store.

 To listen to Tech Check, click on the audio box to the left.
 To subscribe, you can add Tech Check to your RSS feed here.
-You can also listen, or subscribe, on iTunes.
+You can also listen, or subscribe, on iTunes or using mobile apps like Stitcher.
 Roku owners can also find us in the CNN widget on the NewsCaster channel.